 FACTS GOOD TO KNOW!

-Psilocybin Mushrooms and Psilocybin Spores – Feelings of Euphoria or the Mushroom Trip?
+cubensis Mushrooms and cubensis Spores – Feelings of Euphoria or the Mushroom Trip?

-DURING ANCIENT TIMES, HUMANS WERE USING PSILOCYBIN MUSHROOMS ALL OVER THE WORLD
+DURING ANCIENT TIMES, HUMANS WERE USING cubensis MUSHROOMS ALL OVER THE WORLD

 PSYCHEDELICS – HALLUCINOGENS – AND ENTHEOGENS – OH MY